saantiaguilera/feature-flags/README.md

 ### Consuming a provider

-Once you have your providers and feature-flags.
-You can start using them anywhere.
+Once you have your providers and feature-flags you can start using them anywhere.

+In the following samples I will simply show how to consume the API. _It's [recommended](https://martinfowler.com/articles/feature-toggles.html) to apply inversion of decision so you can avoid conditionals and code branches._

 #### Sealed-class usage
 ```kotlin